Chinese patent medicine: Heavy metal contamination

 Some Chinese patent medicines were tested and found to contain high to dangerous levels of heavy metals.
 The most common heavy metals found were mercury, lead, and arsenic.
 These ingredients can cause serious medical problems.

 Many heavy metal contaminants named in the context of herbal medicine is intentionally added and declared on product labels.
-The mercury salt cinnabar (朱砂 (zhūshā)), the arsenic salt realgar (雄黄 (xíong huáng)) and the strychnine-containing Strychnos nux-vomica (马钱子 (Mǎqiánzǐ)) are used traditionally and kept in China despite the known harm and little proven benefit.
+The mercury salt cinnabar, the arsenic salt realgar and the strychnine-containing Strychnos nux-vomica are used traditionally and kept in China despite the known harm and little proven benefit.

 Pharmaceutical adulterants

 Some Chinese patent medicines were found to contain pharmaceutical drugs such as decongestants, analgesics or antihistamines.
 The most common Chinese patent medicines found to carry pharmaceutical drugs were for the treatment of asthma, pain, and arthritis.

 Many drug adulterants are intentionally added and declared on product labels.
-For example, the entry for "Vitamin C/Lonicera/Forsythia tablet" (维C银翘片 (Wéi C Yínqiào Piàn)) in the Chinese Pharmacopoeia (ChP) calls for 105 mg of paracetamol and 1.05 mg of chlorpheniramine maleate each pill.
+For example, the entry for "Vitamin C/Lonicera/Forsythia tablet" in the Chinese Pharmacopoeia (ChP) calls for 105 mg of paracetamol and 1.05 mg of chlorpheniramine maleate each pill.
 Such a combination is common for Chinese cold medicine.
 In a more hidden case, the herb Ephedra naturally contains ephedrine and pseudoephedrine, and is required by the ChP to have more than 0.8% of the two decongestants (as hydrochloride salts) in its dry weight.

 Prohibited ingredients

 Some Chinese patent medicines contain ingredients which are banned in other countries.
-The two most common prohibited herbs are Ephedra (麻黄 máhuáng) (Ephedra) and Ban Xia (半夏 bànxià) (Pinellia).
+The two most common prohibited herbs are Ephedra (Ephedra) and Ban Xia (Pinellia).
 On 30 December 2003, the FDA in the US announced a ban (effective 12 April 2004), on these herbs from all dietary supplements.
 Traditional Chinese herbal remedies are exempt from this law.

 The 2020 version of the Chinese Pharmacopoeia removed pangolin scale and Aristolochia debilis from allowed ingredients.